Our people

 Grants and Operations Coordinator

 Jan looks after the infrastructure and day-to-day work of the Borrin Foundation, supporting both the Chief Philanthropic Officer and the Grants and Scholarships Committee.
 Jan has an extensive administrative background in both public and private sectors.
-A large portion of Jan’s career has been in the tertiary sector where her primary focus was implementing and managing workplace health and safety systems.
 An experienced administrator, Jan’s expertise lies in coordinating administrative and operational functions and is focused on ensuring the Borrin Foundation grantees are well supported.
-Jan has a NZ Diploma in Business and is continuing her learning journey, with upskilling in te reo Māori.
-Jan resides in Porirua and is very proud of her family history in the area which dates back to 1915.
+Jan resides in Porirua and is very proud of her family history in the area which dates back to the early 1900’s.

 “Through Judge Ian Borrin’s generosity, we are in an extremely fortunate position to make a difference to the lives of New Zealanders, through legal research, education and scholarships.
 I am excited to be part of the Borrin Foundation whanau.”